mitmath/Parallel-Computing-Spoke/README.md

 - Class Participation: 10%

-- (we decided not to a class project this year)
+- (we decided not to do a class project this year)

 ## Homeworks at a glance